MichaelQi11/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
+Textual content is copyright Abram Hindle (C) 2013, Hongru Qi 2021 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.

 Code is licensed under the Apache 2.0 license.

+Gutenberg:
+For the three gutenberg html files, I removed the style section in header and merged them in a single style.css for further modification.
+I have also added a link to the css stylesheet in the header